makerdao/mips/MIP39/mip39.md

 **MIP39c1: Core Units**
 Gives an overview of the most important characteristics of Core Units.

-**MIP39c2: Adding Core Units (Subproposal Process)** The process for adding new Core Units to the DAO primitives State.
+**MIP39c2:Adding/Modifying Core Units (Subproposal Process)** The process for adding new Core Units to the DAO primitives State or modifying already existing ones.

-**MIP39c3: Modifying Core Units (Subproposal Process)** The process for modifying Core Units in the DAO primitives State.

-**MIP39c4: Removing Core Units (Subproposal Process)** The process for removing Core Units from the DAO primitives State.
+**MIP39c3:  Removing Core Units (Subproposal Process)** The process for removing Core Units in the DAO primitives State.

 ## Motivation